Feeding alfalfa to rabbits

 Alfa-A Original combines pure alfalfa with a light molasses coating.
 For breeding stock or rabbits that struggle to maintain condition.
 20kg bag

-Hi-Fi Original combines alfalfa and top quality cereal straw with a light molasses coating.
+Hi-Fi Original combines alfalfa and top quality oat straw with a light molasses coating.
 For rabbits that maintain weight with ease and can also be used to extend the usual hay ration.
 20kg bale

-Hi-Fi Lite combines alfalfa and top quality cereal straw with a low sugar coating.
+Hi-Fi Lite combines alfalfa and top quality oat straw with a low sugar coating.
 Hi-Fi Lite provides around half the sugar found in typical hay.
 For rabbits that maintain weight with ease and can also be used to extend the usual hay ration.
 20kg bale

 Hi-Fi Senior combines high temperature dried grasses and alfalfa with a low sugar coating.
 Particularly palatable for fussy feeders and the short chop format of Hi-Fi Senior makes it very easy for animals with dental problems to chew.
 Both the alfalfa and grasses in this product have been high temperature dried producing a consistently clean fibre source, which can be used to completely replace hay.
 20kg bale

-Hi-Fi Molasses Free combines chopped and pelleted alfalfa and straw with a light oil coating and the added herbs mint and fenugreek.
+Hi-Fi Molasses Free combines chopped and pelleted alfalfa and oat straw with a light oil coating and the added herbs mint and fenugreek.
 For rabbits that maintain weight with ease.
 Low in sugar and starch.
 20kg bale

 Grass Pellets are simply 100% naturally grown meadow grass with no added sugar.
 Free from artificial flavours, preservatives, molasses, straw, binders and fillers.
 Can be soaked to a mash for rabbits with dental problems.
 20kg bag